U.S. charges China-based Zoom executive with disrupting Tiananmen crackdown commemorations

 Xinjiang Jin, 39, faces up to 10 years in prison if convicted of conspiring since January 2019 to use his company’s systems to censor speech, the U.S. Department of Justice said.

-Zoom was not named in court papers, but its identity was confirmed by a person close to the matter.
-Papers filed in federal court in Brooklyn said Jin’s employer is based in San Jose, California, where Zoom is headquartered.

-Prosecutors said Jin, a software engineer and his employer’s main liaison with Chinese law enforcement and intelligence, helped terminate at least four video meetings in May and June, including some involving dissidents who survived the June 4, 1989, student protests.
+In a complaint filed in Brooklyn federal court, prosecutors said the software engineer, Zoom’s main liaison with Chinese law enforcement and intelligence, helped terminate at least four video meetings in May and June, including some involving dissidents who survived the June 4, 1989, student protests.

 Jin allegedly fabricated violations of Zoom’s terms of service to justify his actions to his superiors.